Most people expect joint pain and lower back pain from ankylosing spondylitis (AS), but symptoms like bloating may come as an unwelcome surprise.

-Researchers have found that people with autoimmune disorders such as rheumatoid arthritis, psoriasis, and AS have imbalances in their gut microbiome — the naturally occurring bacteria that support intestinal health and the immune system.
+Researchers have found that people with autoimmune disorders such as rheumatoid arthritis, psoriasis, and AS have imbalances in their gut microbiome — the naturally occurring bacteria that support intestinal health and immunity.
 When the gut microbiome isn’t healthy, damage to the intestine can cause bacteria and toxins to leak into the bloodstream in a condition known as leaky gut.
 Leaky gut has been linked to autoimmunity, in which the immune system mistakenly attacks healthy cells and tissues in the body.

-Common gastrointestinal symptoms with AS include:
+Common ankylosing spondylitis GI symptoms include:

 Research has shown that as many as 60 percent of people with AS have signs of microscopic gut inflammation without any GI symptoms.